dawn-boy/IriShift/README.md

 python irisShift.py
 ```

-## Customization
-- Image Directory: Modify the path variable in the script to point to your desired image directory.
-- Number of Colors: The script generates 15 colors by default, but you can change this in the colorGen() function.
-- Color Processing: Modify the functions like colorIntensity() and backgroundDarker() if you'd like to change how colors are processed.

-## Backup and Rollback
+## Backup and Rollbacks
-- Before modifying the configuration files, backups are created with the .bak extension.
+Before modifying the configuration files, backups are created with the .bak extension.
 If something goes wrong, you can manually restore the original files from the backups.